-The Fire tablets made by Amazon are our favourite tablets for toddlers and kids.
+The Fire tablets made by Amazon are our favorite tablets for toddlers and kids.
 They come packed with loads of great content that your little ones are sure to love.

 There are thousands of different apps pre-loaded on every Fire for Kids tablet and it can be hard to know what is on it and how to make the most of what is available.